Bitcoin technology primer

 A private key is used to scramble information.
 The matching public key (which we call an address in Bitcoin) can unscramble the information again.
 This allows for the transfer of information without any third party being able to understand it.

 Note that there is a strong element of identity in this mechanism, as it ensures that only the recipient can unscramble the message while also verifying that the message came from the expected sender.
 This requires that both parties securely exchange public keys with each other in a secure way.

 Since a private key can be used to prove that the holder controls a specific address, it can therefore authorize transactions from the address.
 This is called a digital signature.

 One of the most important activities of the Bitcoin network is to verify that signatures are valid.

 So are all my transactions encrypted? #

 No. Transactions are stored in a plain format in the Bitcoin network for anyone with an internet connection to see and analyze.
-This allows for observers to verify that all transactions in the system are valid and that nobody spends bitcoin they don’t have.
+This allows observers to verify that all transactions in the system are valid and that nobody spends bitcoin they don’t have.
 This transparency is unique to Bitcoin compared to any other traditional currency.
-At the same time it introduces potential privacy problems.
+At the same time, it introduces potential privacy problems.

 How are transactions processed? #